atlas-doc/doc/atlas-api-documentation/api-reference/Other-functions/Balance-API.md

 The "Balance API" is used to fetch the deposit balance from the ATRIP credentials of the customer.

-The customer will need to send the header information and the respons ewill be received with the ATRIP deposit balance.
+The customer will need to send the header information and the response will be received with the ATRIP deposit balance.

 ## Dependency